josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 </code-example>

-That doesn't match any of the hard-coded routes which means the router falls through to the wildcard route and displays the `PageNotFoundComponent`.
+That does not match any of the hard-coded routes which means the router falls through to the wildcard route and displays the `PageNotFoundComponent`.

 The application needs a default route to a valid page.
 The default page for this application is the list of heroes.